epfl-ada/ada-2021-project-top-spot/README.md

 	- Which media have relayed the information the most?
 	- What is the country of origin of these media?
 	- What media and websites tend to have positive or negative statements towards the situation?
+	- How sentiments of quotations revealed by top 10 medias change over recent years?
 - Who issued these quotes, and what were the main opinions:
 	- How many active speakers are mentioned?
 	- What are the main topics discussed?